mhannon11/home-assistant.io-zimi/source/_integrations/zimi.markdown

 (See https://zimi.life/ for details of the Zimi portfolio).

-Home Assistant can then be used to contoll all Zimi devices connected to the Zimi Cloud Controller.
+Home Assistant can then be used to control all Zimi devices connected to the Zimi Cloud Controller.

 ## Prerequisites